CharlesBoaduAmalitech/rest-countries-api/README.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Poject Title: REST Countries API with color theme switcher solution

-This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the project objective which is to integrate with the REST Countries V2 API to pull country data and display it like in a design file that was sent to me.
+You are required to use the React + TypeScript front-end framework.

 ## Table of contents